-SPL HP C/XL Equivalent Type: BYTE Type: string literal OR unsigned char string-constant: string-literal: "characters" "characters" characters is one or more ASCII characters (up to 127).
+SPL HP C/XL Equivalent Type: BYTE Type: string literal OR unsigned char string-constant: "characters " string-literal: "characters " characters is one or more ASCII characters (up to 127).
 A quotation mark (""") within characters is doubled. characters is zero or more ASCII characters.
-A quotation mark, """, within characters is represented by the "escape sequence" "\"", an apostrophe, ",", by "", and a backslash, "\", by "\\".
-For example, the string For example, the string He said, "Hi."
-He said, "Hi." is entered as: "He said, ""Hi.""" is entered as: "He said, \"Hi.\"" Characters are stored two to the 16-bit word, left justified.
+A quotation mark, """, within characters is represented by the "escape sequence" "\"", an apostrophe, "'", by "\'", and a backslash, "\", by "\\".
+For example, the string He said, "Hi." is entered as: "He said, ""Hi."""
+For example, the string He said, "Hi." is entered as: "He said, \"Hi.\"" Characters are stored two to the 16-bit word, left justified.
 Characters are stored as a series of 8-bit bytes.
-The string literal is terminated by HP C/XL with the ASCII NUL character ( $^{\circ}\0^{\circ}$ , numeric value 0).
+The string literal is terminated by HP C/XL with the ASCII NUL character ('\0', numeric value 0).
 This fact is used by many HP C/XL string manipulation functions that might be used to emulate SPL string operations.